 They are never a good way to start a relationship.
 But were a perfect way to end one.
 “Justin, I am home.” he was sitting on the sofa beside my mother.
-He shot me a wide smile causing the deep dimple to appear in his cheek.
+He shot me a wide smile causing a deep dimple to appear on his cheek.
 He jumped off the chair and rocketed into my arms.

 “Mama.” he squealed as I twirled him around in the air.
 His laughter filled the room and his eyes, blue like his father’s sparkled with delight.

 “Have you been a good boy today?”
 I asked.

 His smile dimmed slightly and he turned to look back at his grandma before looking at me.
 The impish look he had on his face was all his father’s and he touched my face with his chubby little hands and kissed my nose.

 I laughed.
 “I will take that as a no.” I swung him to one side and carried him on my waist over to my mother.
 “What did he do today?”

 “We went for a stroll and apparently he didn’t like the way my gardenias looked, so he made it his duty to root them all out.” said mum who patted him on his cheek.

 "Fwowas...” he said as if he understood what we are talking about.